-The responsibility to regulate oil and gas development should be removed from the governor, the governor's political appointees, and the legislature, and transferred to an independent oil and gas board that will balance the public health, safety and welfare of citizens with responsible development of oil and gas resources through the issuance and enforcement of rules and other decisions and action that are necessary, feasible, and reasonable.2
+The responsibility to regulate oil and gas development should be removed from the governor, the governor's political appointees, and the legislature, and transferred to an independent oil and gas board that will balance the public health, safety and welfare of citizens with responsible development of oil and gas resources through the issuance and enforcement of rules and other decisions and action that are necessary, feasible, and reasonable.2 and should be viewed in the same light.
+As a result, the Title Board read Initiative 137 as removing from the governor, the governor's political appointees, and the legislature - and transferring to an independent oil and gas commission - all responsibility to regulate oil and gas development in the state of Colorado.
+When viewed in that light, the Proposed Initiative contains more than a single subject coiled up in the folds of the measure.

 While the Proposed Initiative does not contain that specific language, it does state, "(9)(a) all regulatory authority over oil and gas development is hereby vested in the commission, except as otherwise provided in this section."
 Proposed Colo.
 Const. art.
-XVIII, §17(9)(a).
-The Proponents argued that the measures are identical and should be viewed in the same light.
-As a result, the Title Board read Initiative
+XVIII, $\S17(9)(a)$.
+The Proponents argued that the measures are identical